-The Archives of RCHS is located on the first floor of the Town Hall belonging to Melbourne Township at 1257 route 243.
-The archives stores over 10,000 documents which include historical papers and documents of particular interest to Richmond County and vicinity.
-These documents include paper records (letters, diaries, journals and other unpublishedwritten materials); photographs and other visual records; maps, plans and architectural records; sound recordings and oral history tapes; printed material (local newspapers, books), electronically stored data and the records of the Richmond County Historical Society.
-The Archives serves as a meeting place for the various committees and a research facility.
+The RCHS's archives include over 10,000 documents which include historical papers and documents of particular interest to Richmond County and vicinity.
+These documents include paper records (letters, diaries, journals and other unpublished written materials); photographs and other visual records; maps, plans and architectural records; sound recordings and oral history tapes; printed material (local newspapers, books), electronically stored data and the records of the Richmond County Historical Society.

 The Tread of Pioneers, Vol. 1 & 2 which sell for $15.00 each.
 The Mulvena Papers by Henry Mulvena sells for $10.00.
 The St. Francis College book by Esther Healy is sold out.
 Several editions of “old” calendars sell for $5.00 each.

 Museum: Visitors (non-members) adults - $5.00; children 10 and under - $3.00.